Battle of Kitombo

 The Battle of Kitombo was a military engagement between forces of the BaKongo state of Soyo, formerly a province of the Kingdom of Kongo, and the Portuguese colony of Angola on 18 October 1670.
 Earlier in the year a Portuguese expeditionary force had invaded Soyo with the intention of ending its independent existence.
-The Soyo were supported by the Kingdom of Ngoyo, which provided men and equipment, and by the Dutch, who provide guns, light cannon and ammunition.
+The Soyo were supported by the Kingdom of Ngoyo, which provided men and equipment, and by the Dutch, who provided guns, light cannons and ammunition.
 The combined Soyo-Ngoyo force was led by Estêvão Da Silva, and the Portuguese by João Soares de Almeida.
 Both commanders were killed in the battle, which resulted in a decisive victory for Soyo.
 Few, if any, of the invaders escaped death or capture.

 Background

 The Portuguese had long traded with the Kingdom of Kongo, mostly viewing it as a source of slaves.
 In 1665 a Portuguese army invaded the Kingdom and defeated its army at the Battle of Mbwila.
 The engagement resulted in a crushing Portuguese victory ending in the death of the Mwenekongo António I and most of the kingdom's nobility, the disbandment of its army and the installation of a Portuguese puppet ruler.
 Afterwards, Kongo erupted in a brutal civil war between the House of Kinlaza, which had ruled under the dead king, and the House of Kimpanzu.
 Soyo, home to many Kimpanzu partisans, was eager to take advantage of the chaos.
 Within a few months of the national tragedy at Mbwila, the Prince of Soyo Paulo da Silva invaded the capital of São Salvador and installed his protégé, Afonso II on the throne.
 This happened again in 1669 with the placement of Álvaro IX on the throne.
 By this time both the Portuguese and central authority in Kongo were growing tired of Soyo's meddling.
 While the Kinlaza and others in Kongo lived in fear of a Soyo invasion, the governor of Luanda wished to curb the growing power of Soyo.
 With access to Dutch merchants willing to sell them guns and cannons plus diplomatic access to the Pope, Soyo was on its way to becoming as powerful as Kongo had been before Mbwila.
 King Rafael I of Kongo, driven by Soyo from his capital, fled to Luanda, where he sought Portuguese aid to restore him to the throne.
 In return, he promised Portugal money, mineral concessions and the right to build a fortress in Soyo to keep out the Dutch.